kristopolous/fiction/framework.md

 In order to wall the framework garden things have to be approached in fundamentally different ways.

+For example, many frameworks restructure error handling.
+If the system previously threw an error in a way that would allow a debugger to catch the error and step through, the frameworks new error handler would prevent that from being possible.

+If there was an option to say, change the stacksize of a backtrace, this too would be disabled.
+The error may for instance now only print out as an html page and be indecipherable from the console (for example laravel, the php framework) or perhaps just fail silently with no indication it was ever hit.

 ### Increases complexities by adding new abstractions
 Leaky abstractions